DamonHu/HDWindowLogger/README.md

 [HDWindowLogger hideLogWindow];
 ```

-### 7, set the log maximum number of records, the default 100, 0 is not limited
+### 7, set the log maximum number of records, 0 is not limited，default value is 0

 ```
 [HDWindowLogger setMaxLogCount:100];